 Ayurcann Inc. was incorporated under the Canada Business Corporations Act ("CBCA") on June 22, 2018.
-Pacific Coal Corp. (the "Company") was incorporated on August 26, 2010 under the Business Corporation Act(Ontario).
+Pacific Coal Corp. ("Company") was incorporated on August 26, 2010 under the Business Corporation Act (Ontario).
 On April 12, 2011, the Company changed its name to Canada Coal Inc.

 On March 26, 2021, the Company was renamed to Ayurcann Holdings Corp., following the reverse takeover transaction (RTO) with Ayurcann Inc., which became a wholly-owned subsidiary of Ayurcann Holdings Corp.
-Pursuant to RTO accounting standards, these consolidated financial statements reflect the continuation of the financial position, operating results and cash flows of the Company's legal subsidiary, Ayurcann Inc. (see Note16).
+Pursuant to RTO accounting standards, these consolidated financial statements reflect the continuation of the financial position, operating results and cash flows of the Company's legal subsidiary, Ayurcann Inc. (see Note 16).
 The Company's principal business activity consists of providing post-harvest outsourcing solutions to licensed cannabis producers.

-On April 8, 2021, the Company commenced trading on the Canadian Securities Exchange under the symbol "Ayur."
-Following the Company's public listing, on August 19, 2021, the Company inter-listed on the Frankfurt Stock Exchange under the symbol "3ZQ0."
+On April 8, 2021, the Company commenced trading on the Canadian Securities Exchange under the symbol "AYUR."
+On November 30 2021, the Company began trading on the OTC Markets Group Inc. (OTCQB) under the symbol "CDCLF".
+On January 22, 2022, the Company received approval from OTC Markets Group Inc., to change its symbol to "AYURF".
+On August 19, 2021, the Company inter-listed on the Frankfurt Stock Exchange under the symbol "3ZQ0."
 The Company's registered head office is 1080 Brock Road, Unit 6, Pickering, L1W3X4.
 The Company's website is https://ayurcann.com/.

-These condensed interim consolidated financial statements have been prepared based on the basis of accounting principles applicable to a going concern, which assumes that the Company will continue in operationfor the foreseeable future and will be able to realize its assets and discharge its liabilities in the normal courseof operations.
+These condensed interim consolidated financial statements have been prepared based on the basis of accounting principles applicable to a going concern, which assumes that the Company will continue in operation for the foreseeable future and will be able to realize its assets and discharge its liabilities in the normal course of operations.

-The Company incurred a comprehensive loss of \$90,606 during the six month period ending December 31, 2021, and as at December 31, 2021, the Company's accumulated deficit was \$2,106,861.
+The Company incurred a comprehensive loss of \$639,243 during the nine month period ending March 31,2022, and as at March 31, 2022, the Company's accumulated deficit was \$2,655,498.
 A large portion of the deficit is related to the one-time transaction costs as a result of the reverse-takeover transaction.
-Ayurcann Inc., the operating entity comprising the consolidated financial statements, reported operating net income of \$608,170 during the same period, see segmented information note 17.
+Operating Net Income from the cannabis segment reported \$152,324 during the same period.
+See segmented information note 17.